racketprogram/iscool/README.md

 # Virtual File System

 This is a virtual file system implemented in Go, allowing users to create, list, rename, and delete folders and files.
+The system uses JSON for data storage, ensuring a simple and portable way to manage the file system's state.
+The JSON file, data.json, is used to persist user data, folders, and files across sessions.

+## Design Principles
+- Simplicity: Uses JSON for data storage, providing a straightforward and human-readable format.
+- Portability: The system can be easily moved or shared, as it relies on a single JSON file for data persistence.
+- Robustness: Designed to handle typical file system operations with clear input validation to ensure data integrity.
+- Ease of Use: Provides a simple REPL (Read-Eval-Print Loop) interface for interacting with the virtual file system.

 ## Features